-The education scholar W. James Popham defines the formative assessment approach embraced by NHA schools as follows: "Formative assessment is a planned process in which assessmentelicited evidence of students' status is used by teachers to adjust their ongoing instructional procedures or by students to adjust their current learning tactics^[8]" The Academy's process provides assessment-based feedback to both teachers and students, occurs throughout the instructional periods of the school day and is purposefully designed to help teachers modify instructional techniques to help students achieve individual educational objectives.
-The steps of the formative assessments; 2) developing building blocks; 3) analyzing evidence; 4) responding to evidence; and 5) daily planning.
+The education scholar W. James Popham defines the formative assessment approach embraced by NHA schools as follows: "Formative assessment is a planned process in which assessment-elicited evidence of students' status is used by teachers to adjust their ongoing instructional procedures or by students to adjust their current learning tactics.
+The Academy's process provides assessment-based feedback to both teachers and students, occurs throughout the instructional periods of the school day and is purposefully designed to help teachers modify instructional techniques to help students achieve individual educational objectives.
+The steps of the formative assessment process include: 1) identifying objectives and determining end-of-instruction assessments; 2) developing building blocks; 3) analyzing evidence; 4) responding to evidence; and 5) daily planning.
 These are described further below.

-Identifying objectives and determining end-of-instruction assessments: During the formative assessment process, teachers first identify the objectives for units of instruction based on the year-long plan.
+Identifying objectives and determining end-of-instruction assessments: During the formative assessment process, teachers first identify the objectives for units of instruction based on the yearlong plan.
 Teachers then use end-of-instruction assessments to gauge students' status at the end of each unit.
 Assessment methods are selected based on the learning goal and sound assessment design.
 This "assessment-influenced" approach is important, for through it teachers "exemplify the curricular aim or aims being sought ...and ultimately decide what mastery of those aims looks like."

-Developing building blocks: After the educational objectives are reviewed and appropriate end- ofinstruction assessments are determined, grade-level teams identify building blocks of instruction that scaffold student learning toward mastery of each educational objective.
+Developing building blocks: After the educational objectives are reviewed and appropriate end-of-instruction assessments are determined, grade-level teams identify building blocks of instruction that scaffold student learning toward mastery of each educational objective.
 These building blocks are used to construct a variety of formative assessments that are woven into daily instruction and serve as check points during the learning process.
 Grade-level teams utilize building block assessments across the classrooms.
 Both teachers and students track student progress over time.